DSI-Capstone-LLM-Personality/LLM-Personality-Codebase/README.md

 ### Available Prompt Templates

 In this section, we introduce the candidates of templates which we will perform template selection on.
 To summarize, we basically borrow three different templates from the [MPI paper](https://arxiv.org/abs/2206.07550).
-For notation consistency, we named those three templates as `type-i`, `type-ii`, and `type-iii`, respectively.

-The first change in template that we want to explore is what happens if we change all "You" to "I" or "myself".
-This provides us with three additional templates, which we refered to as `type-i+`, `type-ii+`, and `type-iii+`, respectively.

-With these six templates as basis, we can make the following modifications to each of them:

-- (0) Do nothing, just use the original templates
-- (1) Convert options to lower cases (as it is shown to be more robust)
-- (2) Remove spaces and `\n` between each line
-- (3) Perform both (1) & (2)

-In this repository, (1) can be controlled by setting the flag `is_lower_case` to be either `True` or `False` inside those `.yaml` configuration files.
-As for (2), we will have one `.txt` file for each version.
-Specifically, we will append `_space` to the filename to distinguish it from the original version without spaces.

-**Note.** For implementation, there are 6 x 2 = 12 different `.txt` templates files in total.
-All of the template files can be found in the `template/` folder And you can easily choose which one to use by editing the `prompt` argument in the configruation files.
-Adding together with whether we perform (1) or not, we will have 6 x 2 x 2 = 24 different possible combinations, and thus 24 different templates to explore.
-Example configuration file can be found in `config/Example/example.yaml`.
+Please check [this file](./template/candidates.md) for details of candidate templates generation.

 To run template selection on our candidate templates, first put all candidates into the folder `template/candidates/` and then change the configuration in `config/template-selection/template-selection.yaml` as you want.
 Then type in the following command to run:

 ```
-python3 template/template_selection.py --config=config/template-selection/template-selection.yaml
+python3 template/selection.py --config=config/template-selection/template-selection.yaml
 ```

 After running the experiment, go to `checkpoint/log/template-selection/` and find the folder name with your model family and version.
 Inside the folder, the results are recorded in `scores.txt` files.
 Note that the score calculated is mutual information for Close Vocabulary methods and percentage of valid answers for Open Vocabulary method.